 A versatile half-up style like this one transitions beautifully from desk to dusk (to brunch the next day).
-Again, the look plays on softness around the face and height at the crown to create a slimming effect.
+The look plays on softness around the face and height at the crown to create a slimming effect.

 1. Start by applying an instant volumizer.
 Part your hair in the middle (or where your part naturally falls).